ple1n/awesome/arch.md

 There will not be any need for RFCs.
 You want a new protocol.
 You just compile it and deploy it to the network with a oneliner.

 Freenet2 is naturally compatible with novel cryptography.
 Again, due to the minimalism.
 You can put novel cryptosystems in the compiled WASM blob that faciliates whatever n-signer anonymous voting.

+## Discrete and open problems

+Discrete as in unrelated.
+For the same topic, decentralized protocols, there are many, apparently disconnected, unrelated, topics.
+We trivillay consider it an apparent thing because we know that they are going to converge to one singleton of codebase, so they are, unavoidably related.

+1. The anonymous credibility transfer problem.

+There are many cases of high profile anonymous people getting caught due to the need to prove credibility.
+Like when you tip a journalist and you have to show credibility which makes you liable to state violence or other coercion.

+2. The distributed, anonymous crowd-sourced rating problem

+When people seek solution to a problem, when they demand an eventual answer, there will be a list of candidates.
+And in the absence of crowd-sourced ratings, the candidates will be from either, (1) some sort of state, offical answers, (2) chaotic answers without specific features that we can reason here.

+I call this *the theorem of necessary solution*.

+The very common pitfall with average distributed networks platforms you see showing up on github is that they have massive leaks of personal, metadata clustered around each user.
+In the other case they make imageboards that have no rating system whatsoever.

+I do have solutions in mind but in this section I believe its a greater priority to organize a list of problems.